Cadabam's Mindtalk – 24/7 AI Mental Health Companion

 Physical Health Consequence

-Experiencing emotional stress can influence your physical health in numerous ways.
+Experiencing can influence your physical health in numerous ways.
 It can weaken your immunity, making you more susceptible to illnesses, and it can cause chronic conditions like heart disease and high blood pressure.
 It can also cause sleep disturbance, constant headaches, stomach aches, etc.

 Mental Health And Well-Being